moomerman/zap/README.md

-# zap - A development server for web applications
+# ⚡zap - A development server for web applications

 ## Features